hoijui/lombok-pg/README.markdown

 For further information about the extensions and how to use them, please visit the [ds-bean](https://github.com/Doctusoft/ds-bean) home page.

+## Building

+You need Oracle JDK 7!
+JDK 6 and older, or JDK 8 and later will not work!

+To compile the jar files:

+	ant dist

 ## Extensions to lombok found in this version:

 #### Annotations: